-Divine Shakti Foundation is rebuilding two schools – Brightland International School in Chandrapuri and Goswami Ganesh Dutt Saraswati Vidya Mandir in Laksheshwar, Uttarakhand – which were washed away during the floods.
+Divine Shakti Foundation has rebuilt two schools – Brightland International School in Chandrapuri and Goswami Ganesh Dutt Saraswati Vidya Mandir in Laksheshwar, Uttarakhand – which were washed away during the floods.

-These school will be empowered with green technologies such as bio-sand water filters, bio-toilets and green education, and basic sanitation and hygiene will be covered thoroughly in the classes and after school village empowerment programs.
+These schools are empowered with green technologies such as water filters, bio-toilets and green education, and basic sanitation and hygiene will be covered thoroughly in the classes and after school village empowerment programs.

-Further, the school buildings will also be utilized as a women’s vocational training center in the afternoon/evening hours after school finishes so that the women and older girls of the village can receive training and marketable skills.
+Further, the school buildings serve as women’s vocational training centers in the afternoon/evening hours after school finishes, so that the women and older girls of the village can receive training and marketable skills.

-Every day, some 1,100 children in India die due to the lack of access to clean water, sanitation and hygiene (WASH).
+Every day, some 1,200 children in India die due to the lack of access to clean water, sanitation and hygiene (WASH).
 For this reason, Divine Shakti Foundation and Global Interfaith WASH Alliance are working to bring clean water filtration systems and proper, eco-friendly toilets for every school in the state.
-Click here to learn more.
+CLICK HERE TO LEARN MORE.